Recent News

 RCC faculty were always available and motivational, she said.

 “I had never been to a school where I didn’t even have to register myself for classes.
-Everything at RCC was streamlined.
+Everything at RCC is streamlined.
 The doors just opened.
 If you plant seeds in fertile ground, they flourish… that’s what it felt like,” she said.

 Kearney’s rough seas were clearly behind her as she settled into the calm waters of RCC.